bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 The early church fathers believed that it was good to help the prophets, as they say in Didache 13:1-7:

-> But every true prophet who wishes to settle among you is “worthy of his food.”
+> But every true prophet who wishes to settle among you is "worthy of his food."
 Likewise a true teacher is himself worthy, like the workman, of his food.
 Therefore thou shalt take the firstfruit of the produce of the winepress and of the threshing-floor and of oxen and sheep, and shalt give them as the firstfruits to the prophets, for they are your high priests.
 But if you have not a prophet, give to the poor.
 If thou makest bread, take the firstfruits, and give it according to the commandment.
 Likewise when thou openest a jar of wine or oil, give the firstfruits to the prophets.
 Of money also and clothes, and of all your possessions, take the firstfruits, as it seem best to you, and give according to the commandment.<sup>[1]</sup>

 ### Paul chose not to use this right